OPSphystech420/OpenGL-3D-Train/README.md

 chmod +x run.sh
 ./run.sh
 ```
 #### 🛠️ Don't use freeglut!
-It will suggest "failed to open display ''", which means that the freeglut lib can't find an X server to connect to, while MacOS uses a different windowing system.
+It will suggest « _failed to open display ''_ »‎ which means that the freeglut lib can't find an X server to connect to, while MacOS uses a different windowing system.

 ![White blank editor](/images/img1.png)